Yakatabune Light Trails from Eitai Bridge are Beautiful

 - Suitengumae (Tokyo Metro Hanzomon Line)

 - Set up your camera on a tripod in the middle of the bridge.
-If you can’t get the middle, try getting as close to it as possible.
+Get as close to it as possible.
 Why?
 The boats don’t follow the same path.
-They will spread out slightly.
-If you are in the correct position, you’ll be able to get multiple light trails.
+They spread out slightly.
+You’ll get multiple light trails from the correct position.

-- If you are a novice photographer, you might wonder how many light trails appear in one photo.
-There’s a reason for that, especially as so many boats never arrive simultaneously.
-To do that, you take several images and stack them using software such as Adobe Photoshop.
+- Novice photographers might wonder how many light trails appear in one photo.
+Take multiple images and stack them using software such as Adobe Photoshop.

-- For this article, I’ve also included a long-exposure photo from sunset.
+- I’ve also included a long-exposure sunset photo.
 You might notice there weren’t any boats around that time.
 Still, I thought it would be worthwhile showing something different.

 The Yakatabune start their outbound journey for dinner just after sunset.
 Then they will make their return trip about two hours later.
 You can photograph them in both directions.
 Well, that is if you want to wait.